Seahawks slow down Chiefs QB Patrick Mahomes enough to grab playoff spot

 “We have to find ways to win these games,” Mahomes said.
 “And we haven’t been lately.
 That’s the most frustrating.
 Everybody has to step up.”

-Mahomes finished the game with 273 yards on 23-of-40 passing with three touchdowns for a 103.4 passer rating.
+Mahomes finished with 273 yards on 23-of-40 passing with three touchdowns for a 103.4 passer rating.
 That’s a solid game for any quarterback.
 And yet, given the type of video-game numbers he’s put up all season, it’s not unreasonable to expect more from Mahomes.
 He came into the game with 4,543 passing yards and 45 touchdowns.

 But the combination of the Seahawks pass rush and the Chiefs’ own mistakes — two fumbles and costly penalties — limited Mahomes to just 6 of 13 passing for 83 yards and a touchdown in the first half.
 The Chiefs never stayed on the field long enough to develop any rhythm on offense.

 “You can’t have those things, you can’t have turnovers, you can’t have penalties when you are playing good defenses,” Mahomes said.
-“We did early and it stalled out some of those drives.”
+“We did early, and it stalled out some of those drives.”

-Mahomes admittedly missed an easy touchdown pass on the Chiefs second drive of the game when he badly overthrew tight end Travis Kelce, who was wide open and behind the Seahawks defense.
+Mahomes admittedly missed an easy touchdown pass on the Chiefs’ second drive of the game when he badly overthrew tight end Travis Kelce, who was wide open and behind the Seahawks defense.

 “The ball to Trav, I was actually thinking of throwing it to Tyreek (Hill), and he got bumped off his route,” he said.
 “Trav came open and I’ve got to find a way to get the ball to him there.
 I have to make sure that when I get those opportunities that I capitalize on them.”

-The Chiefs instead settled for a 54-yard Harrison Butker field goal.
+The Chiefs settled for a 54-yard Harrison Butker field goal.

 Early in the fourth quarter with the his team trailing 24-17, Mahomes threw a pretty pass on third down into the end zone to receiver Kelvin Benjamin on a post pattern.
 But Benjamin dropped the sure 10-yard touchdown pass, and the Chiefs again had to settle for a field goal.